» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 History

-Gemma was a rescued, double rex hairless rat (with peach colored fuzz and ruby eyes).
-She was born in late August 2003, and died in August of 2004.
-Gemma was housed together with three other female cagemates.
+Gemma was a rescued, double rex female rat with peach colored fuzz and ruby eyes.
+She was born in late August 2003.
+There was no reported history of previous illness.
+Gemma was housed together with three female cagemates.

 Clinical Signs